makeomatic/ms-users/rfcs/facebook_oauth_tests_throttling_fix_upd.md

   meta: {} }
 ```

-Even if `http.IncomingMessage` deleted from error, too much data passed in response.
+Even if `HTTP.IncomingMessage` deleted from error, too much data passed in response.
-Rendering of the Error is performed by `serialize-error` in Hook instead `hapi` server and this shows all error contents.
+Rendering of the Error is performed by `serialize-error` in Hook instead `Hapi` server and this shows all error contents.

-This great for debug purposes but not for passing to the client, so  `preResponse` hook should delete all this data
+This great for debug purposes but not for passing to the client.

-**UPD**

-Added new error `OAuthError` with custom `toJSON` serializer, which removes all unnecessary data
+I decided to add a new error `OAuthError` with custom `toJSON` serializer, which removes all unnecessary data
 and returns Simplified Object.
-Usage of this error should be limited by `auth/OAuth` scope
+This error is only for the `auth/OAuth` scope.

-After this change Errors rendered in this way:
+After this change Errors render in this way:

 ```javascript
 const p = {